-2) Certain option premiums are not received or paid because these currency option contracts are zero cost option contracts in which the premiums of the written options are the same as those
+Certain option premiums are not received or paid because these currency option contracts are zero cost option contracts in which the premiums of the written options are the same as those paid for the options that are purchased.

 BROTHER INDUSTRIES, LTD. AND CONSOLIDATED SUBSIDIARIES YEAR ENDED MARCH 31, 2016